conradhalling/jekyll-theme-chirpy/_posts/2024-05-30-otter-river-day-one.md

 ---
-title: "Bicycle Tour: Otter River, Day One"
+title: "Bicycle Tour: Otter River State Forest, Day One"
 description: On the first day of a five-day tour, I rode from Somerville to Spacious Skies Minute Man Campground, my overnight stop on my way to Otter River State Forest.
 date: 2024-05-30 19:57:00 -0400
 author: conrad